In the midst of the opioid crisis, acupuncture has been growing in popularity in the United States.

 It’s also been used to treat a range of other conditions.
-And as its popularity has grown, more people in the United States have begun turning to acupuncture when conventional medicine falls short.
+As its popularity has grown, more people in the United States have begun turning to acupuncture when conventional medicine falls short.

 Researchers are still trying to determine whether acupuncture can be a beneficial treatment for various health ailments.
 However, for those who may be seeking alternative options for hard-to-treat conditions, here are four areas in which acupuncture may help.

 She’d already tried chiropractors, physical therapy, and medication.
-“Nothing worked,” she told Heathline.
-“The acupuncturist put needles in my head and I fell asleep, which was great.
+“Nothing worked,” she told Healthline.
+“The acupuncturist put needles in my head, and I fell asleep, which was great.
 When I woke up, I was much more relaxed.”

 After just one visit, Boyson says her pain became manageable.